Athos-0day/Think-like-a-programmer/README.md

 String_first_approach : This is an implementation of the string module which you can determine the end of the string by the last element of the array: null.

 String_second_approach : Same thing but the first element of the array is his length.

+## Solving problems with classes :
+---

+Automobile_class : An implementation of a class of Automobile with name, manufacturer and year.

+String_third_approach : I didn't code it but I did it in my school works, we just need to use a chained list.